wanglin2/mind-map-docs/src/en/client.md

 # Client

+## obsidian plugin

+Under development, please stay tuned~

+> Currently, there are some third-party developers using simple mind map to develop ob plugins.
+If payment is required, please purchase with caution.

 ## Independent Client

 This project also provides a client version using [Electron](https://www.electronjs.org/) Development.
 Supports 'Windows', 'Mac', and 'Linux'.